Bossy R

 WordBuilding

-PLAY Online games: Phonemic Awareness Symbaloo & many at Literactive
+PLAY Online games: Phonemic Awareness Symbaloo

 Some online games require flash, which is no longer supported after 12/31/2020.
 There is a workaround with the Ruffle fix at The End of Flash.
-Clever Learner, Literactive and others are working with the work-around on a laptop.
+Clever Learner and others are working with the work-around on a laptop.
 Some more mobile friendly games are collected at this Symbaloo.
 More online games at these Symbaloo collections Abcya is free on pc only.

 Download a Chart with online games in the sequence to build phonological awareness skills.